July 12, 2017

 Here are the 4 key takeaways from the panel discussion:

 The first thing you need is define what your brand stands for and its purpose.
 Why do customers love your brand and what sets you apart from your competitors?
-Authentic companies don’t try to be something they’re not, but instead recognise what they are, what they do best and what customers value most about them.
+Authentic companies don’t try to be something they’re not, but instead recognize what they are, what they do best and what customers value most about them.
 The easiest way to find out what this is, is to listen to your customers and to people interacting with your brand.
-Analyse your social channels and interact with your audiences to find out how they truly feel about and look at your brand.
+Analyze your social channels and fora and interact with your audiences to find out how they truly feel about and look at your brand.

 Start by dropping the marketing speak and be genuine in your communications.
 Next, make sure you are in touch with what makes your customers tick.
 Listen to them and to what’s going on in the local market and use that feedback to source for local ways to make the brand relevant to the community.

 Additionally, one category of influencers that often gets overlooked are a brand’s own employees.
 However, they can be your biggest advocates.
-To have them speak about your brand can be a powerful form of influencer advocacy as we at LEWIS know from experience (employee advocacy programme).
+To have them speak about your brand can be a powerful form of influencer advocacy.

 Overall, navigating the authenticity and influencer advocacy journey doesn’t need to cause any headaches, as long as your brand is genuine, honest and stays committed to its purpose.